seanj06/Burgers-R-Us-P5/TESTING.md

 - 1.Only superusers have access to delete products

-  - Only supersusers can delete products.
+  - Only superusers can delete products.
 All other users will be redirected to a 403 action forbidden page.

 #### 42. [USER STORY: Edit Product](https://github.com/seanj06/Burgers-R-Us-P5/issues/43)